KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 At the technological level, this correlation is the result of the integration between the software systems that manage these two heterogeneous types of data: geographic information systems (GIS), which manage spatial data, and Business Intelligence systems (BI), which manage business data.
 This integration gives rise to new technological tools supporting decision-making processes, and the analysis on those business data that are directly or indirectly related to a geographic dimension.

-Location Intelligence applications significantly improve the quality of users’ analysis based on a geographic dimension.
+Location Intelligence applications significantly improve the quality of usersâ€™ analysis based on a geographic dimension.
 Indeed, a Data Warehouse (DWH) almost always included such information.
 By representing the geographic distribution of one or more business measures on interactive thematic maps , users can quickly identify patterns, trends or critical areas, with an effectiveness that would be unfeasible using traditional analytical tools.